ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

 4.1.4 Risk Effects Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* :ref:`Child Wasting Risk Effects <2019_risk_effect_wasting>` (NOTE: use the modeling strategy specific to LRI and measles on this document for all affected causes, including diarrheal diseases)
+* :ref:`Child Wasting Risk Effects <2019_risk_effect_wasting>` (NOTE: use the modeling strategy specific to LRI and measles on this document for all affected causes, including diarrheal diseases): use GBD 2019 data, but follow modeling strategy on this page
-* Child stunting risk effects
+* Child stunting risk effects: use 2019 data
 * :ref:`Low Birthweight and Short Gestation Risk Effects (GBD 2019) <2019_risk_effect_lbwsg>`

 .. note::